SpikeAI/2022-10-04_polychronies_OBSOLETE/manuscript.md

 Statistical evaluation of synchronous spike patterns extracted by frequent item set mining -  a method to detect significant patterns of synchronous spiking in a subset of massively parallel spike trains in the presence of background activity  [@doi:10.3389/fncom.2013.00132].
 By the same group the SPADE, CAD or ASSET algorithms are methods for identification of spike patterns in massively parallel spike trains (the spiking activity of tens to hundred(s) of neurons recorded in parallel) by identifying fine temporal correlations in the ms precision range [@doi:10.1007/s00422-018-0755-0].

 This was recently extended in "3d-SPADE: Significance evaluation of spatio-temporal patterns of various temporal extents" [@doi:10.1016/j.biosystems.2019.104022] in order to find reoccurring spike patterns in parallel spike train data, and to determine their statistical significance.
-The extension improves the performance in the presence of patterns with different durations, as here demonstrated by application to various synthetic data.
+The extension improves the performance in the presence of patterns with different durations, as demonstrated by application to various synthetic data, such as surrogates generated to evaluate precisely timed higher-order spike correlations [@doi:10.1523/ENEURO.0505-21.2022].

-A review of the methods for neuronal response latency estimation including bayesian binning [@doi:10.1016/j.biosystems.2015.04.008].

 [@doi:]